 A general example: Factor A is usually a good indicator of demand for Product X from Industry Y. It’s commonly accepted knowledge for stock brokers.
 Maybe it’s a dip in price for a particular commodity.
 But your model says: this is true, except when Factor B and C supercede A. In which case, it’s actually an indication of lower demand for Product X. Then, you know the price is going to rise from people’s expectations and their misguided purchase of stock from Industry Y. So you know to sell your stock when the price rises from the aggregate effect of purchases.
 Then, you wait for the inevitable drop in price that your model predicts.
 Boom.
 Purchase more shares.
 Make more money.
 Simple as that (not really)

-All of this “factor” and “model” bs is very generic, i know.
-But it’s very usefull in more than just the stock market.
-Everyone wants to participate in Activity X or Trade Y wants to build a mental model of how it works, especially if they want to participate competitively.
+The references to “factor” and “model” are generic, I know.
+But it’s very useful in more than just the stock market.
+Everyone who wants to participate in Activity X or Trade Y will build a mental model of how it works, especially if they want to participate competitively.
 Some of these models are good and some are bad.
 And some people just exhibit irratic behavior.
-But:

 ★ Understanding what people believe